 You should now have several gigabytes more space on your Mac.

-Other ways to free up space on your Mac
+How to clean up more junk files on your Mac

 If you use Photos to store and manage photographs, you can reduce the amount of space they occupy on your Mac by storing only low-resolution versions on your Mac and keeping the full-resolution originals in iCloud.
 When you want to edit or share a photo, you can download the original version.

-1. Open Photos, click on the Photos menu, and choose Settings.
+1. Open Photos, click the Photos menu, and choose Settings.

 2. Click iCloud and select the box next to iCloud Photos.